 The blogs, books and insta-feeds of travel writers and all round gung-ho, get-up-and-go kinda outdoorsy types such as Alastair Humphries have really inspired me to up my ‘micro adventure’ quotient.
 But I’m wondering if the likes of Mr. Humphries have ever imagined for one minute that a passing fellow hiker might be concealing a bloodied machete beneath their cagoule.
 I checked the index of his book Micro Adventures and was disappointed with the apparent omission of a chapter on self-defence.
 I was hoping for “What to do when a bowie knife stabs through your tent at midnight” or “How to disarm an axe-weilding psycho”

-In 1996, on an idyllic country lane close to where my parents still live, a mother and her two little daughters were brutally attacked by a hammer-wielding lunatic.
+In 1996, on an idyllic country lane close to where my parents still live, a mother and her two little girls were brutally attacked by a hammer-wielding lunatic.
 This, and countless other horror stories about dangerous strangers, such as the infamous ‘Mr. Kipper’, who, ten years earlier had supposedly done away with Suzie Lamplugh, are eternally seared onto my mother’s subconscious, so that last summer when I was planning a solo walking pilgrimage to a magnificent Maiden Oak tree in a remote corner of a Kentish country estate, she worked herself up into an apoplectic lather of angst.
-Maybe my flippant jokes about the prospect of knocking on the door of the creepy farmhouse to ask permission to access the land, and it being answered by a man holding a shotgun and wearing nothing but dirty underpants didn’t help the situation.
-At the time I thought I was being terribly funny, but her resultant jitters were contagious, and I later persuaded myself that it might not be such a good idea after all.
+Maybe my flippant jokes on the prospect of knocking on the door of the creepy farmhouse to ask permission to see the tree, only to disturb a shotgun-wielding hermit in nothing but dirty underpants, didn’t help the situation.
+At the time I thought I was being terribly funny, but her resultant jitters were contagious, and I later persuaded even myself that it might not be such a good idea after all.
 Visiting The Nonington Oak remains un-crossed-out on my To Do list, but this year I am more determined than ever to overcome all this nonsense.

 While I love hiking with friends, (especially ones who make me laugh) and it is definitely great therapy to walk and talk, I particularly enjoy the solitude of a solo expedition.
-One that requires the self-reliance of navigation, cooking and sleeping under the stars, appeals enormously to my Inner Girl Guide, except that, thanks to her mummy, she has become a total wuss about all the bogeymen hiding in the bushes.
-I sometimes wish she were a Boy Scout.
+One that requires the self-reliance of navigation, cooking and sleeping under the stars, appeals to my Inner Girl Guide, except that, thanks to her mummy, this one has become a total wuss about all the bogeymen hiding in the bushes.
+I sometimes wish I were a Boy Scout.

 Seeking some hard facts for reassurance, I Googled women’s safety hiking, and found myself checking out the statistics on the Femicide Census Report, (yes, it’s a thing) published in December 2018.
 It revealed that 76% of women killed by men already knew their assailant.
-However, I strongly recommend that, if you are a woman of a nervous disposition (Mother) you should avoid reading the rest of the grizzly report, which could lead to barricading yourself in the bathroom for the rest of your life.
+However, I strongly recommend that, if you are a woman of a nervous disposition (Mother) you should avoid reading the rest of the grizzly report, which might make you barricade yourself in the bathroom for the rest of your life.

-Meanwhile, on a whim this New Year’s Eve, while Hubby’s not what you’d call a super fan of Hogmanay, and Arthur was out at a teenage party, Rose and I decided to welcome in the next decade from the beach.
-We set off into thick fog at 22.30 on 31 December with a basket of sparklers, bubbly, party poppers, lanterns, biscuits, blankets and a wireless speaker/discoball.
-Little did I know then, that in conversation with our mother that night, my sister would accidentally let the cat out of the bag about this flight of fancy.
+This New Year’s Eve, while Hubby’s not what you’d call a super fan of Hogmanay, and Arthur was out at a teenage party, Rose and I decided to welcome in the next decade beside the sea.
+We set off into thick fog at 2230hrs on 31 December with a basket of sparklers, bubbly, party poppers, lanterns, biscuits, blankets and a wireless speaker-cum-disco-ball.
+Little did I know then, that in conversation with our mother that same night, my sister would accidentally let the cat out of the bag about this flight of fancy.
 When we arrived at Fraisthorpe, the sky had cleared to reveal a twinkling Milky Way above our heads, the air was still, and the distant fireworks of Bridlington Bay were spectacular.
 It was truly one of the best New Year’s Eve’s ever!

 Next item on the agenda: Lone Wild Swimming.